scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 02. 02.
+2024
+@0850
+added:
+	- newCollection works as intended b(^.^)b

+After plugging in the manageCollection functions... gotta make the groupPages :D
+Then, styling the <ManageSocial> section

+and finally, profile pages
+the most involved aspects being to
+	- pin posts
+	- pin media

 ### 02. 01.
 2024
+@1140
+added:
+	- <Macros > refreshes data when <ManageMacros > closes
+	-	Main options in <ManageMacros > close after submission response
+		- may leave manageCollections option open after edit...

 @0955 deleting tags works T- T (so much little errors) need to clean up UI process after success response also need to have <Macros > data refreshed after closing the menu...

+!? use same process for main options in <ManageMacros > for sections
+	 in <Macros >, the 'see all' button

 ### 01. 31.
 2024